State Board of Agriculture

 Brent Bolen, Idabel; (580) 612-6002

 Brent represents Southeast Oklahoma and has a long history of involvement in Oklahoma agriculture.
 He and his family are chicken, cattle and hay producers in McCurtain County.
 His company, Bolen Farms, is a contract poultry producer for Tyson Farms.
 The Bolen family has multiple poultry broiler houses that produce more than 900,000 eight-pound chickens per year.
-Boland is an advocate for Oklahoma producers and has served on the Oklahoma Agriculture Advisory Committee, Vice President of the McCurtain County Farm Bureau and president of the Idabel School Board.
+Bolen is an advocate for Oklahoma producers and has served on the Oklahoma Agriculture Advisory Committee, Vice President of the McCurtain County Farm Bureau and president of the Idabel School Board.